Jammersplit/Randy.js/README.md

 This collection consists of a handful of fairly simple functions written in javascript.
 They help to make it more convenient to modify standard random function results for creating a bit more useful and interesting randomness.

-All functions use the native `Math.random()` method in javascript.
+All functions use the native `Math.random()` method in javascript, but should be easily adaptable to other languages.
 The functions work independently from each other and can be included individually.
-The current code doesn't check input parameters much, so might fail if unexpected values are passed.
-All methods should be easily adaptable to other languages.
+The functions don't do intensive checks of input parameters, so might fail if unexpected values are passed.

-You could load the script to use the functions directly or manually extend the native `Math` class in your own code.
+You could use the functions directly or manually extend the native `Math` class in your own code.

 # Reference